 With its narrow cobbled streets, colorful buildings, and enough restaurants to satisfy all tastes, there’s no wonder why the old town of Cartagena is considered one of the highlights of Colombia.

-Whilst we were in Brazil, we started reading about Colombia, and Cartagena was definitely one of the top destinations we wanted to discover.
-Although very touristy, it has major charm and it is not to be missed if you visit the country.
+Although the city is very touristy, it has major charm and it is not to be missed if you visit Colombia.

 Discover the old town

 We allowed a full day to discover the old town of Cartagena, walking for hours, snapping pictures every step of the way, trying to see everything.

 Although we normally mark the places we want to see in Lonely Planet or on a map, this time, we decided to walk and discover.
 Hence, we didn’t know where we were heading, what we were going to see, and it felt great.

 From our discoveries, Palacio de la Inquisición was the most striking.
 It was quite shocking to read about the tortures people were subjected to and seeing the tools they used.
 However, it’s important to know what was a big part of the world’s history.

 On a more positive side, we also loved it because of its photogenic qualities.
 Almost every wall of the facades had a special color, a particularity that we loved.

 Also beautiful are the views you can see from the walls surrounding the old town: the busy streets packed with cars, especially taxis who’s color blended perfectly with the houses’ facades.
 What a beauty!